ABOUT SARAH

 — President Fonseca, Quiet Heretics

-Quiet Heretics is a novel about moral courage in an age of spectacle—an intimate, darkly observant story of modern purges, cowardice, the people who resist hysteria, and the quiet price paid by those who keep their consciences intact.
+Quiet Heretics is a novel about moral courage in an age of spectacle—an intimate, darkly observant story of narratives, modern purges, the people who insist on facts, and the quiet price paid by those who keep their consciences intact.

-Set on the world’s grandest stage at the United Nations, mid-level diplomat Caroline Whitmore, once idealistic, now carefully invisible, finds herself torn between loyalty to her colleagues and loyalty to her duty.
-As a digital mob hunts for villains, a principled coworker is marked for public repentance, and a fragile island nation collapses under the weight of an online firestorm, Caroline must choose between the safety of silence and the risk of conscience.
+Set on the world’s grandest stage at the World Assembly, mid-level diplomat Caroline Whitmore, self-aware and conscientious, finds herself torn between loyalty to her colleagues and loyalty to her duty.
+As a digital mob hunts for villains, a principled coworker is marked for repentance, and a fragile island nation collapses under the weight of an online narrative, Caroline must choose between the safety of silence and belonging in the World Assembly and the cost of conscience.